 Filigree Art in museumsState Heritage Museum in London has displayed silver filigree items for the visitors.
 They are also on display at Salar Jung museum in Hyderabad.
 These items are gifted to ambassadors and dignitaries too on their visit to India.
 For instance, Bill Gates was given a miniature globe on his visit to Hyderabad while former President George Bush was presented with a miniature veena.
 The artisans has been awarded by Khadi and Village Industries Commission (which comes under Union ministry of micro, small and medium enterprises).

 The silver filigree work encompasses the beauty of India as a whole - the intricate threads that are soldered so carefully are reflective of the strong bonds of love that all Indians share with each other.
 The exclusivity of each item shows that just like our great country India, each one of us too is special and unique.
-Silver filigree work makes every Indian proud of the exquisite art form that is still alive and much in demand even after 200 years of its origin in Karimnagar.
+Silver filigree work makes every Indian proud of the exquisite art form that is still alive and much in demand even after 200 years of its origin in Karimnagar region of Telangana.
 The love and passion of the artisans shines through their inimitable craft!